bermylle/bermyllerazonblog/content/posts/linked-list/index.md

 ---
 Linked list is important to understand because it is often asked in job interviews.
 New programmers like us tend to find it difficult to implement because of pointers.
-Once we master the fundamentals we can apply our knowledge to solve varying DS/Algo problems in Leet Code ;-)
+Once we master the fundamentals we can apply our knowledge to solve varying DS/Algo problems in LeetCode ;-)
 <!--more-->
 Here's a great book tackling all of the data structures and algorithms I've studied so far, we call it [CLRS](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844).